pghvlaans/sbotools/README.md

   * **sboremove**: Interactively remove installed SlackBuilds along with any unused dependencies.
   * **sboupgrade**: Upgrade previously-installed SlackBuilds.

 Features include dependency handling, using a custom git branch for the upstream repository, reverse dependency search and rebuild, batch mode, gpg verification and more.
-See **sbotools(1)** for a startup guide.
+See **sbotools(1)** or **sbotool(1)** for a startup guide.

 Script maintainers may be interested in the **[sbotest](https://github.com/pghvlaans/sbotest)** companion package for convenient reverse dependency build testing.